|

 ("The Tartakower-Makoganov-Bondarevsky Variation," or some

-books refer to it
+books refer to it simply as,

 "The T.M.B.
 System.")